quervernetzt/picture-selector-cognitive-services/README.md

 - Ways
     - Random: a picture is randomly selected
-    - Cognitive Services: using image description and sentiment analysis to find out the most positive picture
+    - Cognitive Services: using image description and sentiment analysis to find out the top x most positive pictures
-        - Logic: Find the picture with the most positive sentiment for its description, if there are multiple, select the one out of them that is most neutral, if there are still multiple, select randomly from the rest

 # How to use it